BrooklynGamery/gdocexpo/index-content.markdown

 ## Watch the talks!

-Thank you for helping make the 2018 Game Devs of Color Expo a resounding success.
-If you weren't able to join in person you can experience all the <a href="https://www.youtube.com/watch?v=vLaBsMsWSdQ"> talks online</a>!

-Want to watch talks from 2017?
-Check out the [Archive](/archive)
+While we work toward the launch of the 2019 GDoCE, you can watch all of our talks from [2017](/https://www.youtube.com/watch?v=dYa6iu2m7vo&list=PLzl9aMM-oBWQmWFXBNVw-D3yPogd_poyK & [2018](/https://www.youtube.com/watch?v=vLaBsMsWSdQ on [YouTube](https://www.youtube.com/channel/UCIS7FqAWOiXPZ7F9WLdWiTg)!

 ----

-## All are welcome
+## All are encouraged to attend!

 ![](/assets/images/photos/2017/IMG_7270.jpg)

-The Game Devs of Color Expo is open to people of all genders, races, abilities, sexual orientations, and religions.
+The Game Devs of Color Expo is a space meant to enlighten and unite, and is open to people of all genders, races, abilities, sexual orientations, and religions.
 We are committed to ensuring that this event is inclusive to all.
-For example, the venue is wheelchair accessibile, live captions will be displayed for all talks and presentations, and gender-neutral restrooms will be available.
+The venue is wheelchair accessible, live captions will be displayed for all talks and presentations, and gender-neutral restrooms will be available.

-We want this to be a safe space to express yourself.
+We want this to be a safe space.
 Please let us know if there’s anything we can do to make you feel comfortable attending this event.

 [Read our full Code of Conduct](/codeofconduct)